 From Cliff Hurn: "This one has Rick Clothier (Dick's assistant that year) holding the Ten Eyck overall Trophy.
 Doug Neil, the Lightweight Coach, is in the picture right between Gregor & Feed (Larry Johnson) white shirt & sunglasses.
 We had a piano in the lounge & Doug would really pound out the tunes."
 Dick Erickson Collection photo.

 The U.S. 4+ at the World Championships in St. Catherines, Ontario left to right: Greg Miller, spare, Cliff Hurn, stroke, Rick Copstead, Chad Rudolph, Brad Thomas, Dick Erickson; front - Dwight Phillips, cox.
 Dick Erickson Collection photo.

-A less formal picture, Greg "leadfoot", "senor", "gregor", "phiso" Miller practicing his post-victory pose.
-This was not the automobile Leadfoot was driving when he was advised to go to "the right of the telephone pole".
-Cliff Hurn photo.
+A less formal picture, Greg "leadfoot", "senor", "gregor", "phiso" Miller practicing his post-victory pose - all nicknames provide by Cliff Hurn - who added this was not the automobile Leadfoot was driving when he was advised by his front seat passenger to "go to the right of the telephone pole".

 The four finishing behind Brazil by a seat in their first heat at the Worlds.
 Dick Erickson Collection photo.

 through the Yugoslavs and finishing two seconds behind the Russians to qualify

 into the semi-finals.
 Knocked out of the semi's by New Zealand, Erickson